We are a United States based nonprofit organization registered in Plano, TX under IRS section 501(c)(3) of the Internal Revenue Code.

 My dear friend Andrew practiced discipline to achieve difficult goals and prioritized being kind.
 He was capable of convincing everyone to believe in their capacity to make what seemed impossible, possible.
 We connected through a shared love of nature and adventure, and he patiently taught me lots about climbing, ultra-running, strengthening, and healing.
 After he tragically passed away at 26 two years ago mountain climbing, the universe convinced me to honor him by lifting spirits and livelihoods as efficiently as possible.

 For nearly 5 years I’ve regularly been in touch with Marich able Chemonges (29 y.o.), the founder/director of a rural Ugandan ministry called Someone Cares Africa, very active on Instagram @someonecaresafrica and Facebook.
 They have been officially recognized as a non-profitable community-based organization (CBO) and international non-governmental organization (NGO) by the Republic of Uganda for nearly 4 years.
 They have rapidly grown to reduce malnutrition and provide necessities for 200 orphans (age 2-16) and roughly 100 widows.
 They receive zero government aid.
 Their funding for food, education, caretaking wages, and medicine all came from sporadic non-tax-deductible donations.
-View “Current Projects” for more info about them.
+View “Current Projects” for more info about them, or go their website “https://someonecaresafrica.org/”.
+If you click “Donate” on their website, it brings you to our (Andrew’s Dream Chasers Inc’s) PayPal donation hub.
+We are and continue to be essential to their operation.

 We assist them in three main ways: